Bachelor's Degree in Philosophy

 B.A. or B.S. in philosophy; minor

 The study of philosophy focuses on evaluating reasons and arguments about nearly every aspect of life: morality, knowledge, politics, science, law and religion.
-Philosophers may ask themselves, "What is freedom?", or, "What are the moral foundations of law?"
+Philosophers may ask, "What is freedom?", or, "What are the moral foundations of law?"
+The answers they give to these questions help guide legislators, judges, doctors and scientists.

 The K-State difference